 There are various guidances and helpful websites that can provide practical support in planning and executing your involvement and engagement activities.
 Your local PPI coordinator is your first point of contact and will be able to support you further.
 This webpage provides tips for payments, recruitment of public contributors, language used, targeted audiences, accessibility and science-art collaborations.

 It is best practice to reimburse reasonable travel costs of patient contributors and offer them an ‘involvement’ fee.
 Fees are ‘honorarium’ payments, and are a form of recognition offered for contributions made to each activity, and not an hourly rate.
 This does not mean that contributors have a contract of employment with your department or organisation.
 The fee should cover the preparation for, attendance at meetings, and any post-activity feedback

 The NIHR payment guidance includes support to calculate the overall costs for patient and public involvement when budgeting your grant application.
 In addition to budgeting costs for holding the involvement activity, it is important to also budget for time your local PPI team will spend on supporting your project’s involvement.
 The School developed a payment guidance for its funded researchers.

 It can occur that public contributors are on benefits and unsure how contributions for their involvement work might affect their benefits.
-INVOLVE has developed an advice service for public contributors on benefits, including a service for personal advice managed by the NIHR Centre for Engagement and Dissemination and Citizens Advice Bedford.
+The NIHR payment guidance includes a lot of advice for public contributors on benefits, including a service for personal advice managed by the NIHR Centre for Engagement and Dissemination and Citizens Advice Bedford.
 The service provides public contributors for NIHR funded projects confidential advice on how payments for their involvement would work for their specific circumstances.

 Your local PPI coordinator might have access to a database of people interested in being involved in primary care research.
 You can also consult your current or past public contributors whether they have people or organisations in their network who might be interested to become involved in your research.